Poisson splitting by factors: Proof of Theorem Proof of Theorem 2

-\begin{proposition} The map $\phithmtwo$ has the following properties. \begin{enumerate}[(a)] \item The map $\phithmtwo$ is translation\hy equivariant. \item If $X$ and $Y$ are Poisson processes on $\R^d$ with intensities $\lx, \ly > 0$, then $\phithmtwo(X) \eqd Y$. \end{enumerate} \end{proposition} \begin{proof} Part (a) follows from the fact that the assignment function is isometry\hy invariant and that the selection rule, Voronoi tessellation and the map $\cglobe$ are all isometry\hy equivariant.
-From the definition of $\phithmtwo$, one can verify that it is translation\hy equivariant since any two translations of $\R^d$ commute with each other.
-However, since translations and reflections do not necessarily commute, we have only translation\hy equivariance.
-Part (b) follows from Lemma {\ref{poiseed}} and Lemma {\ref{existenceassign}} once we note that the Voronoi tessellation and the centers of the globes and Voronoi cells depend only on $\Psi(X)$. \end{proof}
+Note that $\phithmtwo$ depends only on the parameter $\ly$, since $\ass$ depends only on~$R$, which we have set equal to $1$. \begin{proposition} The map $\phithmtwo$ has the following properties: \begin{longlist}[(a)] \item[(a)] The map $\phithmtwo$ is translation-equivariant. \item[(b)] If $X$ is a Poisson process on $\R^d$ with positive intensity, then $\phithmtwo(X)$ is a Poisson process on $\R ^d$ with intensity $\ly$.

+\end{longlist} \end{proposition} \begin{pf} Part (a) follows from the fact that the assignment function is isometry-invariant and that the selection rule, Voronoi tessellation and the map $\cglobe$ are all isometry-equivariant.
+From the definition of $\phithmtwo$, one can verify that it is translation-equivariant since any two translations of $\R^d$ commute with each other.
+However, since translations and reflections do not necessarily commute, we have only translation-equivariance.
+Part (b) follows from Lemma \ref{poiseed} and Lemma \ref{existenceassign} once we note that the Voronoi tessellation and the centers of the globes and Voronoi cells depend only on $\Psi(X)$. \end{pf}